-New Survey by Screen Education and JCC Association of North America Finds Over 90% of Teens Are Relieved to Escape Social Media While Attending Phone-Free Overnight Summer Camp
+93% of Teens Are Relieved to Escape Social Media at Overnight Summer Camp, Finds Survey by Screen Education and JCC Association of North America

 Campers were thrilled to have time away from their smartphones:

-- 72% said camp experience would have been worse if they had brought smartphones, while only 8% thought it would have been better
+- 72% said their camp experience would have been worse if they had brought smartphones, while only 8% thought it would have been better

 - campers rated the magnitude of gladness they experienced by not being able to use their smartphones 4X higher than the magnitude of frustration